Wologman/Python_Notes/Object Oriented Programming.md

 	def withdrawl(self, amount, fee=0)
 		BankAccount.withdraw(self, amount - fee)
 ```
-With the above, the argument syntax is the same  to perform the withdrawl method, but the behaviour will include a fee, if we the object is an instance of the checking account sub-class.
+With the above, the argument syntax is the same  to perform the withdrawl method, but the behaviour will include a fee, if the object is an instance of the checking account sub-class.
 For example:

 ```Python
 check_acct = CheckingAccount(1000, 25)